 The T.I.M.E.
-Project (Top Industrial Managers for Europe) is a double degree programme aimed at all Engineering students.
+Project (Industrial Managers in Engineering) is a double degree programme aimed at all Engineering students.

 The T.I.M.E.
 Association